nilearn/nilearn/doc/building_blocks/manipulating_mr_images.rst

 .. currentmodule:: nilearn.input_data

-The :class:`NiftiMasker` automatically does some important data preparion steps.
+The :class:`NiftiMasker` automatically does some important data preparation steps.
 These steps are also available as simple functions if you want to set up your own data preparation procedure: